ahotchkin/react-fitness-backend/dev-log.md

 Meal
 - [x] Automatically add Meals for when a Diary is created - Breakfast, Lunch, Dinner, Snacks

+Monday, 9/14
 Foods
+- [x] Add functionality to add food to a meal
+  - *Had to update how information was pulled from database - change from just using foods to using foods AND mealFoods so I can differentiate between adding foods to a meal and adding foods to the database*

+Tuesday, 9/15
+- [ ] Add field for user to enter number of servings consumed for a meal food, automatically determine calories based on this information
-- [ ] Add functionality to add, update, and delete food from a meal
+- [ ] Add functionality to update and delete foods from a meal

 <h5>Remaining To Dos</h5>
 <i>Required</i>